T'POL: Our beliefs are based on logic and the pursuit of clarity.

 PHLOX: How long before we see the Plume?

 MANTOOS: Well, that's hard to predict.
 Every cycle is unique.
-Would you care to recite the Invocation of Renewal
+Would you care to recite the Invocation of Renewal with us?

 PHLOX: I'd be honoured.
 Goran tonia Agosoria.